Mister Rogers' Neighborhood

 Families can talk about...

-Families can talk about respect.
+Families can talk about respect and how Mister Rogers is always respectful on Mister Rogers' Neighborhood.
 What does respect mean?
 Why is it important to treat other people with respect?
 How do our differences make us special?
 What are some of your best qualities?

 Kids: How does Mister Rogers' neighborhood compare to your own?
 How do neighbors rely on each other?
 What jobs are important in a neighborhood?
 How can you show you care about your neighbors and friends?